 One of the difficulties in implementing quality management using object-oriented design metrics is that there have not been too many good tools available.
-A number of commercial tools collect the CK metrics suite [1] (for the tools, see [2]).
-However, doubt has been raised about the validity of these metrics and about the methodology used in previous studies that validated these metrics [5].
+A number of commercial tools collect the CK metrics suite [1] (for the tools, see [2] and also visit www.object-oriented.org).
+However, doubt has been raised about the validity of some of these metrics and about the methodology used in previous studies that validated these metrics [5].
 Therefore, there is a need for tools that implement other metrics that have been empirically validated in a methodologically sound manner.

 This document describes a tool that can be used for collecting interface object-oriented metrics.
 This means that the metrics can be calculated from interface specifications, which are usually available at the design stage of a project.
-The current version of the tool works only with the C++ language.
-Which means that it can compute the metrics from the ".h" files.
+The current version of the tool works with the C++ and Java language.
+For C++ it can compute the metrics from the ".h" files (which are, in fact, the interface specifications).
+For Java, the ".java" files are used, but they can contain only method signatures, and not their actual implementation, in order to calculate the metrics (which enables us again to calculate metrics in the design phase).
 The metrics that are actually collected capture size, coupling, and inheritance.
 We only collect these metrics because previous research has indicated that they are good predictors of class fault-proneness [2-4, 7].
 The metrics that are collected by the tool are summarized in Table 1.